Division (political geography)

-A division is a type of administrative division of some Asian and African countries, as well as a sub-division of entities in England.
-Some have been dissolved or been renamed.
+A division is a type of administrative division of some Asian and African countries, all of them were part of the British Empire, as well as a type of electoral district for county councils in England and Ireland.

 Administrative divisions

 England

+In England, a division refers to the electoral district used for elections to a county council, with ward the usual term used for other authorities.

 Some of the hundreds and wapentakes in England (of the historic counties of England) were divided into divisions.
 Also a number of the Wards of the City of London are, or were, divided into two divisions.